jhmartin/PySpy/README.md

 ## CCP Copyright Notice

 EVE Online and the EVE logo are the registered trademarks of CCP hf.
 All rights are reserved worldwide.
 All other trademarks are the property of their respective owners.
 EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
 All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
 CCP is in no way responsible for the content on or functioning of this website, nor can it be liable for any damage arising from the use of this website.

-## Collection of Usage Statistics

-To help improve PySpy further, PySpy reports usage statistics comprising certain anonymous information such as the number of characters analysed, duration of each analysis, operating system, version of PySpy, and any active GUI features.
-For full disclosure, a randomly generated identifier is being sent with each data set to allow me to track how many people are actually using PySpy over any given period.
-If you would like to see for yourself what is being collected, have a look at the source code of module `reportstats.py`.